ZimingY/AttnGAN/README.md

 ## Reimplement the AttnGAN and change the first stage to wgan.

+Official implementation of Wasserstein Attentional GenerativeAdversarial Network

+we propose Wasserstein Attentional GenerativeAdversarial Network (WAGAN) to address the mode collapse problem by using a more stable GAN training process.
+Based on AttnGAN, we train our model by minimizing a different loss which effectively estimate the Wasserstein distance between the real data distribution the generator distribution.

 ## AttnGAN

 Pytorch implementation for reproducing AttnGAN results in the paper [AttnGAN: Fine-Grained Text to Image Generation